 For an Intensity score of TWO - HAUNTED HOUSES, audiences should expect experiences with the intention to scare you via jump scares, simulated horror, and immersive set-design.
 However, they have no contact and little to no interactivity between audience and actor.
 Events are characterized by labyrinthine mazes, jump scares, and are group-focused.

 Intensity score of SEVEN, audiences should expect entry level extreme haunts.
 These experiences will incorporate safe electric shocks, more aggressive contact, sensory deprivation and mature themes to frighten audiences.
 These can either be group or individual experiences.
+These are great starters for those looking to try something more extreme.

 For an Intensity score of TEN, audiences should expect the most extreme experience.
 Guests will individually face all aspects of simulated death: electrocution, suffocation, drowning, physical aggression, and being buried alive.
 This is not for newcomers.